David-Ro/simplyvitahlth/README.txt

 In another terminal go to the project file and perform node app.js

-This will demo simple data storage, with viewing.
-It shows a "smart contract" in the Ethereum sense of smart contract.
+This demo's data storage and viewing.
+It is a "smart contract" in the Ethereum sense of smart contract.